The Sadducees

 reestablishing Jewish purity

-relative to the law, rebuilding
+relative to the law, building

 the 2nd Temple & reestablishing